Pilot Model TV-37 "Candid" Television (1948)

 The front controls are simple: power/volume, brightness, tuning, and contrast.
 The tuner control includes a high/low switch, which lets you select two tuning ranges.
 The low range is channels 2-6 and the high range is channels 7-13.

-The next photo shows the TV-37 with its hat off.
+The next photo shows the TV-37 with its hat off:

-This television uses 21 tubes, including a 3-inch electrostatic-deflection picture tube.
+The television uses 21 tubes, including a 3-inch electrostatic-deflection picture tube.

 Tube Type Function